In This Article

 Market Capitalization

-Dogecoin's market capitalization is determined by multiplying the current price by the number of coins in circulation.
+Dogecoin's market capitalization is determined by multiplying the current price by how many coins are in circulation.
 Market capitalization is a crucial indicator of the cryptocurrency's overall value and market standing.

 Market analysts on various platforms, including crypto Twitter, often discuss how major holders, or "whales," can impact Dogecoin's market dynamics.
 Large trades by these entities can lead to significant price fluctuations, affecting the market cap.
 This concentration of ownership can introduce security risks and potential for market manipulation, which are concerns for many investors.